guthb/addressbook/README.md

 ### Description
-Build a angular single page application  of a  simple address book based on the understanding and excercises performed int the TODO list angular application
+Build a angular single page application  of a  simple address book based on the understanding and excercises performed in the TO DO list angular application example

 ### How to run: